sithmel/occamsrazor.js/README.md

 ===========
 [![Build Status](https://travis-ci.org/sithmel/occamsrazor.js.svg?branch=master)](https://travis-ci.org/sithmel/occamsrazor.js)

-Occamsrazor finds the function (or the functions) that matches a list of arguments.
+Occamsrazor runs the function (or the functions) that matches a list of arguments.
 It can be be used to write event systems, or to make an application extensible.

 Tutorial
 ========